Dr LIM Chwee Teck (林水德)

 9 Engineering Drive 1

-Professor Lim is a Provost’s Chair Professor at the Department of Biomedical Engineering, a Principal Investigator at the Mechanobiology Institute as well as a Faculty Fellow of the Singapore-MIT Alliance for Research & Technology.
-He is founding member of the Department of Biomedical Engineering, the university’s Nanoscience and Nanotechnology Initiative as well as the university’s Centre for Advanced 2D Materials.
-Prof Lim’s research interest are interdisciplinary and they include the mechanobiology of human diseases such as malaria and cancer, development of microfluidic technologies for disease detection, diagnosis and therapy and 2D materials for biomedical applications.
+Professor Lim is the inaugural NUS Society (NUSS) Professor, Acting Director of BIGHEART as well as founding Principal Investigator at the Mechanobiology Institute at NUS.
+He is also founding member of the Department of Biomedical Engineering, the university’s Nanoscience and Nanotechnology Initiative as well as the university’s Centre for Advanced 2D Materials.
+Prof Lim’s research interest are interdisciplinary and include mechanobiology of human diseases, microfluidic technologies for disease diagnosis and personalized medicine and flexible wearable technologies.

-He has authored more than 320 peer-reviewed papers (including 49 invited/review articles), 28 book chapters and delivered more than 300 plenary/keynote/invited talks.
-He is an elected Fellow of the American Institute for Medical and Biological Engineering, International Academy of Medical and Biological Engineering as well as the Academy of Engineering, Singapore.
+He has authored over 350 peer-reviewed papers and delivered more than 350 plenary/keynote/invited talks.
+He is an elected Fellow of the American Institute for Medical and Biological Engineering (AIMBE), International Academy of Medical and Biological Engineering (IAMBE) and the Academy of Engineering, Singapore.
 He is also an elected member of the World Council of Biomechanics.
-He currently sits on the editorial boards of more than 14 international journals.
+He currently sits on the editorial boards of more than 20 international journals.
 Prof Lim has co-founded one incubator and five startups which are commercializing technologies developed in his lab.

-He and his team have garnered more than 60 research awards and honors including the International Precision Medicine Conference Prize 2017, ASEAN Outstanding Engineering Achievement Award and Asian Scientists 100 in 2016, Vladimir K. Zworykin Award in 2015, University’s Outstanding Researcher Award and Outstanding Innovator Award in 2014, the Credit Suisse Technopreneur of the Year Award, Wall Street Journal Asian Innovation Award (Gold) in 2012, President’s Technology Award in 2011 and the IES Prestigious Engineering Achievement Award in 2010 among others.
+He and his team have garnered more than 70 research awards and honors including winner of IDTechEx Launchpad 2017, International Precision Medicine Conference Prize 2017, ASEAN Outstanding Engineering Achievement Award and Asian Scientists 100 in 2016, Vladimir K. Zworykin Award in 2015, University’s Outstanding Researcher Award and Outstanding Innovator Award in 2014, the Credit Suisse Technopreneur of the Year Award, Wall Street Journal Asian Innovation Award (Gold) in 2012, President’s Technology Award in 2011 and the IES Prestigious Engineering Achievement Award in 2010 and 2016 among others.
 His research was cited by the MIT Technology Review magazine as one of the top ten emerging technologies of 2006 that will “have a significant impact on business, medicine or culture.”